morgankn/README-generator/README.md

 # <README Generator>
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Description
-  This is an application that allows the user to generate a README in the terminal using node and inquirer through prompts and input for the user.
-This was built so any user could easily create a professional README for any application.
+  This is an application that allows the user to create a README using node and inquirer in the terminal through prompts and input from the user.
+This was built so any user could create a professional README for any application.

 ## Table of Contents
 - [Installation](#installation)